npm/policies/privacy.md

 researching how npm packages are used together with one another.
 This helps us to better understand the usage patterns of npm, and make better decisions about the npm product.

+## Use by Minors

+The npm service is not intended for use by minor children (under the age of 18).
+Parents and guardians should monitor the use of the npm service by minor children.
+Children under age 13 should not use the npm service at all.
+If a child under age 13 submits personal information through any part of the service, and we become aware that the person submitting the information is under age 13, we will attempt to delete the information as soon as reasonably possible.

+## Links to Other Websites

+The npm service may contain links to other websites.
+Any personal information you provide on the linked pages is provided directly to that third party and is subject to that third party’s privacy policy.
+Except as described above, we are not responsible for the content or privacy and security practices and policies of websites to which we link.
+Links from the npm service to third parties or to other sites are provided for your convenience.
+We encourage you to learn about their privacy and security practices and policies before providing them with personal information.

+## United States Jurisdiction

+The npm service is hosted in the United States.
+This Privacy Policy applies primarily to residents of the United States.
+Parts of this Privacy Policy may not apply to visitors outside the United States.

+If you are a non-US user of the service, by using our service and providing us with data, you acknowledge, agree and provide your consent that your personal information may be processed in the United States for the purposes identified in this Privacy Policy.
+In addition, such data may be stored on servers located outside your resident jurisdiction, which may have less stringent privacy practices than your own.
+By using the npm service and providing us with your data, you consent to the transfer of such data and any less stringent privacy practices.

 ## Contact Information